R3BRootGroup/sofia/README.md

 In order to follow the coordinate system, plastic 1 is on the right and plastic 28 is on the left, looking in the same direction than the beam.

 - Triple-MUSIC (SofTriM)
-SofTriM has 3 sections in the beam direction.
+SofTriM has 3 sections along the beam direction (z axis).
 Each section has 6 anodes (3 pairs of trapezoidal anodes) which are readout in energy and time.
 Energy losses obtained from each section are independant.
 We need to combine them to get rid, as much as possible, of the charge states of the secondary beam.